-Many options are available to increase the service and performance of your walk-in cooler or freezer.
+Many options are available for increasing the service and performance of your walk in cooler or freezer.
 Some of these are well-known but others you may not have considered.
-Take a look at the list below and see what you might add to your walk-in to increase efficiency.
+Take a look at the list below and see what you can add for increased efficiency.

 Interior and exterior ramps make it much easier to enter and exit a walk-in especially if you’re moving items with a two-wheeler or jack.
 Ramps also feature non-skid strips to help prevent slip-and-fall accidents.

 Screeds are U-shaped channels, typically vinyl, used to secure a floorless walk-in to a building floor.
-Screeds offer ease of installation because they can be placed first and used as a guide for placement of walls.
+They help with the installation process because they are placed first and used as a guide for wall placement.
 The U-channel screed also has a radius on the bottom to keep contaminants out of crevices.
-The radius eliminates the need for cove molding and saves installation labor.
+The radius eliminates the need for cove molding and saves installation time.

-In high traffic areas, vinyl curtains make it easy for employees to move in and out of the walk-in without constantly opening and closing the door.
-The curtains, available as hanging strips or as swinging clear panels, allow walk-in doors to be left open for short amounts of time while still retaining cold air.
+In high traffic areas, vinyl curtains make it easy for employees to move in and out of the walk in without constantly opening and closing the door.
+Available as hanging strips or as swinging clear panels, curtains hold cold air inside the walk in while the doors are briefly open.

 View windows provide a clear view of inside contents and inventory for kitchen staff while increasing security and decreasing possibility of theft, sabotage and employee non-production and unauthorized activities.